10533176/femkevanson-pset6/README.md

 - Create a Firebase Account and create a new project
    - link: https://firebase.google.com
 - Download the GitHub project
-- open project directory in terminal
+- Open project directory in terminal
 - Enter 'pod install' in terminal
 - Open the project workspace
 - download and insert the 'GoogleService-Info.plist' in the Xcode project